kubernetes/enhancements/keps/sig-scheduling/5773-resourceslice-priority/README.md

     ...

     // Priority specifies the order in which the allocator should
-    // evaluate devices from resource pools when allocating devices
+    // consider devices from resource pools when allocating devices
     // for ResourceClaims.
 A higher value means the allocator will
-    // evaluate devices from the resource pool before devices from
+    // consider devices from the resource pool before devices from
     // resource pools with a lower value.
 Devices from resource pools
-    // with the same value can be evaluated in any order.
+    // with the same value can be considered in any order.
 The ordering
     // only applies to resource pools from the same driver.
 DRA does
     // not provide a way to specify the ordering between resource pools
     // from different drivers.